 First Evening and After

 Dinner Friday.
-At present the only working restaurant in the Campus Center is the student cafeteria Blue Wall, located on Level 2 (turn to the right as you exit the elevator alcove).
+At present the only working restaurant in the Campus Center is the complex of little vendors called the Blue Wall.
+It is located on Level 2 (turn to the right as you exit the elevator alcove).
 There are restaurants in Amherst, but no very dependable taxi service to the Amherst town center.
 The campus bus service (PVTA) does offer regular transportation to Amherst center; it leaves at regular intervals from the kiosk in from of the Fine Arts center.
 New arrivals on the first evening of a Conference will typically gather in the lobby on Level 3 at about 6 PM to choose up rides and destinations for dinner.
 Amherst offers a variety of choices, and Northampton (about half an hour away) an even wider variety.

 If there are enough guaranteed first-day arrivals to make it practical for us to arrange a dinner that evening, we will do so.
 For details, watch the announcements sent in preparation for that particular conference.

 To get together with other early arriving conferees, ask at the desk for house phone numbers (the desk will not give out room numbers), and call them from the lobby.
 The chairs in the lobby itself are a convenient place for light Sinological conversation.
 Do not attempt to get to the Conference floor (Level 8 or 9) in the evening.
 The elevators are, or soon will be, turned off, and anyway, we do not have the use of the Conference Room until morning of the first scheduled session.